 What does a Canvas class look like?
 Well, there are a number of approaches to designing a class in Canvas.
-Check out these ~5 minute videos by MiraCosta faculty.
+Check out some short videos by MiraCosta faculty.
 And then go behind the scenes – in Canvas – to learn more!

 Robert Kelley – Behavioral Stats (4:13)

 Explore some of Robert’s course and get tips from him – in Canvas!

 Canvas Student Orientation – this open Canvas course can also be a good way for faculty to introduce themselves to Canvas from the student perspective.
 Faculty are also welcome to link directly to this resource within their own Canvas classes to help their students learn key features of Canvas.

 Explore some of Curry’s course and get tips from him – in Canvas!

 Explore Curry’s tips and code for Tabs, Accordions, Buttons, and Grids – in Canvas!